Blue-Giant/MultiscaleBPINN/README.md

-# Multiscale Bayesian PINN to identify a class of PDE with multiple scale onformation from sparse observations
+# Multiscale Bayesian PINN to identify a class of PDE with multiple scale information from sparse observations